thirtythreeforty/neolink/README.md

   every camera supports the snapshot command needed for this.
 In such cases there will be no `/status/preview` message.
 Only published when `enable_preview` is true in the config
+- `/status/floodlight_tasks` The current status of the floodlight tasks used updated every 2s by default

 Query Messages: